Ranarama: Gameplay

-Mervyn has four types of magic and eight increasingly potent and power-consuming spells for each: Offensive spells serve as projectile weaponry, defensive spells reduce damage etc., effect spells activate special abilities or act as area-effect attacks, and power spells fuel the other kinds.
-The first three are usable indefinitely, but power spells degrade with damage and with a constant drain caused by the other spells that can vary from minimal to vast depending on supply and demand.
-They drop to level one on expiration; expiring on that level is lethal and ends the game.
+Mervyn has four types of magic and eight increasingly potent and power-hungry spells for each: Offensive spells are projectile weaponry, defensive spells reduce damage etc., effect spells activate special abilities or are area-effect attacks, and power spells fuel the other kinds.
+Power spells degrade with damage and a constant drain ranging from "minimal" from "vast" depending on how well their power output can meet the power draw from what other spells the player has selected, used or not.
+Power spells drop to level one on expiration; expiring on that level is lethal and ends the game.
 Commonly found energy crystals replenish some power.

 The game is set in a dungeon split into eight levels that are freely traversable (but not necessarily immediately survivable), each of which is split into a labyrinthine network of rooms and houses some benevolent glyphs, 12 hostile wizards, hordes of monsters and monster generators.
 Rooms are not visible before they are entered, and their inhabitants only from within.
 Monsters cause damage by contact, attack en masse and fall easily, while wizards are much tougher and use attack spells.
 The latter can be defeated by attacks, but contact with them triggers a sub-game of unscrambling the mixed up word "RANARAMA" within a strict time limit.
 Failure expires the current power spell, but victory destroys the wizard and scatters four runes that can be used at Glyphs of Sorcery to change spells.
 On average there need to be 7.5 switchings of the letters.
 The starting positions which require the maximum of 16 switchings of the letters are "MAAAARRN" and "MAAAANRR".